 - Impacts of failure: Both systems are designed and built by humans, so they are not infallible, but the impacts of a septic system failure are closer to home.
-If flushing toxic chemicals kill bacteria and waste does not break down, your tank could breach and cause a dangerous and smelly problem right in your yard.
+If flushing toxic chemicals kills bacteria and waste does not break down, your tank could breach and cause a dangerous and smelly problem right in your yard.
 Sewer facility failures happen, but they do so further from home.
 You may experience a momentary outage, but it is unlikely you will suddenly have a sewage field in your backyard.
 If you do, the city fixes it, rather than your septic professional.

-- Benefits: Both types of systems have their benefits, and it often comes down to a homeowner’s preferences.
+- Benefits: Both types of system have their benefits, and it often comes down to a homeowner’s preferences.
 If frequent travel or busy lifestyles make constant consideration of your home’s conditions a burden, you will likely prefer remaining on a sewer system.
 You do not have to think much about it other than paying a monthly bill.
 Those who prefer to avoid monthly bills and do not mind scheduling regular maintenance may prefer a septic system.